sindresorhus/generator-electron/app/templates/readme.md

 $ npm run release
 ```

-After Travis finishes building your app, open the release draft it created and click "Publish".
+After the app is built, open the release draft it created and click "Publish".